awesomemotive/wp101plugin/readme.txt

 = Can I choose which video topics are displayed? =

 Yes!
-You can selectively hide/show individual tutorial videos.
+You can selectively hide or show individual tutorial videos.
 Simply go to the Settings panel to choose which videos you'd like to include.

 = Can I add my own custom videos? =

 Yes!
 You can add your own custom videos, and they'll appear at the bottom of the list of tutorial videos, along with the WP101 videos.
-Visit the Settings panel to add new videos by simply pasting the video embed code furnished to you by your video hosting provider.
+Visit the Settings panel to add new videos by simply pasting the video embed code from your video hosting provider.

 = The plugin was installed by my developer, but their API key has expired.
 What do I do? =